 What to wear at a Luxury Resort in Greece?

 We try to add a pinch of luxury to our budget travels usually.
 Dana Villas in Firosetfani was that pinch added to the budget Greece trip.
-Though there was no dress code stated by this luxury hotel, most guests were dressed sophisticated even in the breakfast area by the pool.
+Though there was no dress code stated by this luxury hotel, most guests dressed sophisticatedly in the breakfast area by the pool.
 They changed to decent casual wear right after they came out of the pool.
-That carelessness of who will change after swimming made us wear those informal dresses on my swimwear.
-Trust me, I was “an odd woman out” at that particular time of the day.
+That carelessness of who would change after swimming made us wear those informal dresses on my swimwear.
+Trust me; I was “an odd woman out” at that particular time of the day.
 Keep it smart-casual whenever you stay in luxury resorts in any part of the world.

 How not to look like a tourist in Greece to avoid getting noticed and scammed